How to write a eulogy

 Public speaking doesn’t always come naturally to many, and it’s easy to start fidgeting with notes or try to move around.
 Stand with your feet shoulder width apart, fold your hands loosely in front of you and concentrate on moving your head around the room, looking at each member of the audience as you speak – this will help you to take your attention away from your feet.

 Speak clearly and with enough volume

-At funerals, many people end up being guilty of mumbling when delivering a eulogy, so make sure those at the back can hear you clearly.
+You've thought long and hard about what you want to include in the eulogy, so make sure those at the back can hear you clearly.
 If you have trouble speaking loudly, then don’t be afraid to ask the venue if they have a microphone.

 Pause for thought

 Although it may be tempting to get through what can be a difficult moment as quickly as possible, taking your time when delivering a eulogy will actually help it to become more meaningful.
 Even a pause of a few seconds between sections will help mourners to process what you have said and spend even a very small amount of time remembering key moments they may also have been involved in.

 Hopefully these tips should give you some guidance on how to write a eulogy that will both do justice to the person who has passed away and to help mourners to remember the best parts of their life.
 If you need any further help and guidance on organising a funeral or just need to find out what to do when, then head to our guidance and advice section.

 To arrange an Attended Funeral for your loved one with a service led by you and your family, call Simplicity Cremations today on 0800 484 0260.